vircadia/vircadia-docs-sphinx/docs/source/create/entities/zone-entity.rst

 Skybox
 ^^^^^^

 Skyboxes are used to define the background of a zone.
-There is two types of skybox images that can be used.
-The aspect ratio gets used to define the type of image.
-Images with a differing aspect ratio will not be displayed.
+There are two types of skybox images that can be used.
+The aspect ratio is used to define the type of image.
+Images with a differing aspect ratio are not displayed.

 Types: